li-bre/li-bre-wind/01_Masterthesis/readme.md

+## Open source micro power plant - The development and construction of an Arduino controlled 3D printed vertical axis wind turbine

-The PDF file of the Masterthesis can be downloaded here: [Masterthesis](https://tubcloud.tu-berlin.de/s/cyPPTowJxPczsab)
+The PDF file of the Masterthesis can be downloaded [here](https://tubcloud.tu-berlin.de/s/cyPPTowJxPczsab).